MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-maintain.md

 ### Grace period
 The grace period starts when the update period ends and lasts for one month, every September for the update period that starts in April and every March for the update period that starts in October.
 During the grace period the update cannot be rescheduled to a later date and will run.
 Should a scheduled update fail due to technical incompatibilities with installed apps, [notification recipients](../administration/tenant-admin-center-notifications.md) will receive a notification with failure details and recommended actions.
 Although the publisher's code continues to run on an outdated version of [!INCLUDE [prod_short](includes/prod_short.md)] online, the customer must work with their reseller to resolve these issues immediately so that the environment can be updated.
 Next to messages in the [!INCLUDE [prodadmincenter](includes/prodadmincenter.md)], all users in the customer's tenant may also get more active warnings about the incompatibilities when they use the product in the browser or their mobile device.

-For AppSource apps, if no appropriate action or follow-up was taken by the publisher since the release, the app will be removed from AppSource.
+For AppSource apps, if no appropriate action or follow-up was taken by the publisher since the release, the app may be removed from AppSource.
 This means no new customer will be able to install the app in a new tenant.
-The main reason for removing an app from the marketplace is to ensure that no new customers will be affected by incompatibilities with the latest version of the base product, [!INCLUDE [prod_short](includes/prod_short.md)].
+This ensures that no new customers will be affected by incompatibilities with the latest version of [!INCLUDE [prod_short](includes/prod_short.md)].
 If the publisher wants to have their app available again, they must mitigate all existing incompatibility issues and go through the full validation process again.
 Once a compatible version of the app has been published, the update to the app will automatically be installed once environments are updated.

 ### Enforced update period
 The enforced update period starts when the grace period ends.
 During this period any extensions that are causing the update to the next major version to fail, for example because of compatibility issues, may be uninstalled from the environment automatically in order for the update to succeed.
 Data belonging to extensions that are uninstalled automatically during this period is not deleted from the environment and can be recovered by installing a version of the extension that is compatible after the update succeeds.
+Once a compatible version of an app is made available it will not automatically be installed on each environment from which it was uninstalled as part of the enforced update period.

 During this period, the customer and their reselling partner are fully responsible for finding a solution on how to proceed in this situation.
 Microsoft may also choose to remove all existing apps by this publisher from AppSource and block the publisher from publishing new apps for [!INCLUDE [prod_short](includes/prod_short.md)].